PEAK-Legacy/WikiUp/README.txt

 option to specify an update comment to apply when editing.
 It can also be given ``--config-file`` or ``-C`` to specify an alternate config file in place of the local ``wikiup.cfg`` file.

+Also, if you have many wiki pages, you can specify just a single filename to update, using ``--changed-file`` or ``-f``.
+The file will be uploaded to all the matching pages in the project's ``wikiup.cfg``.
+(Note: this option is case-sensitive and must exactly match one or more filenames in ``wikiup.cfg``, or nothing will be uploaded.)

 The ``OldMoin`` Plugin